 Revealing mistake: While Archer and the crew discuss the capabilities of the Xindi vortex technology and whether or not to go to Azati Prime, Archer asks Trip to see the data that Trip has collected from the Degra's ship.
 The camera pans to the display screen, on which a Mac mouse pointer is visible.
 It is positioned on the line going downward from the red giant.

-New this month Continuity mistake: Archer, T'Pol and Trip enter the cloaked Suliban ship, after Trip uses the stun grenade.
+Continuity mistake: Archer, T'Pol and Trip enter the cloaked Suliban ship, after Trip uses the stun grenade.
 Archer exits the docking bay first, followed by T'Pol and finally Trip, however in the next shot Archer and Trip are together and T'Pol exits for a second time.
 Also as she exits the door closes behind her, but in the following shot the door closes again.